MartinHeroux/spike2py/README.md

 **spike2py** officially supports Python 3.8+.

+## Caveat
+**spike2py** works with Matlab files exported from Spike2 v7, or any other Spike2 version that exports to Matlab 5.0 format.
+Spike2 v10 exports files to Matlab 7.3 format, which is currently not supported by **spike2py**.
+The ability to open both Matlab file formats will be added in future version of **spike2py**.

 ## Contributing

 Like this project?
 Want to help?
 We would love to have your contribution!
 Please see [CONTRIBUTING](CONTRIBUTING.md) to get started.